 As Brexit minister in 2018, Raab refused to give evidence to the House of Commons, potentially breaching the need in the ministerial code for transparency to parliament.

-Shapps has potentially breached the ministerial code three times
+Shapps has potentially breached the ministerial code four times

 In 2015, it was revealed that Shapps had been employed under a fake name as a web designer.
 This potentially falls foul of several aspects of the ministerial code, both failing to disclose his full set of interests, and coming under suspicion of conflict of interest due to this obstruction.